lisamateane/thuto-college-network/README.md

 ## Project Overview

-This repository documents the design, implementation, and testing of a computer network for **Thuto Skills Training College (Klerksdorp)**, completed as an individual project for CMPG325 (Computer Networks).
+This repository documents the design, implementation and testing of a computer network for **Thuto Skills Training College (Klerksdorp)**.

 - **Client ID:** CLI-023
 - **Assigned addressing block:** 10.18.0.0/16